FerriteGiant/personal-site/content/projects/dc-motor-pwm.md

 <img src="/projects/dc-motor-pwm/pulley-closeup.jpg" alt=""  style="width:300px" class="img-responsive"/>
 <br />

 The first tests I performed were measurements of the no-load speed.
 The setup simply used the motor with the pulley attached but nothing connected to the pulley.
-This motor has a quadrature encoder and I used the 5LP to count the pulses coming from the encoder over a span of a 10 seconds 5 times in a row, averaged the values, and divided by 10 to get the pulses per second.
-The number of pulses per revolution I calculated by manually rotating the motor 20 times and dividing the resulting number by 20.
+This motor has a quadrature encoder and I used the 5LP to count the pulse edges coming from the encoder over a span of a 10 seconds 5 times in a row, averaged the values, and divided by 10 to get the counts per second.
+The number of counts per revolution I calculated by manually rotating the motor 20 times and dividing the resulting number by 20.
 (The LCD came in handy for displaying these values.)
-The RPM value is then (average pulses in 1 second)/(pulses per revolution)*(60 seconds per minute).
+The counts per revolution came out to 824.
+(Note: [CPR vs PPR](https://www.precisionmicrodrives.com/content/encoder-resolution-ppr-and-cpr/)) The RPM value is then (average counts in 1 second)/(counts per revolution)*(60 seconds per minute).
 Of course this is the speed at which the pulley is rotating, the motor speed is 30 times faster due to the gear ratio.

 I ran tests at PWM duty cycles which correspond to 2, 3, 4 and 5 volts equivalent.
 Respectively 1/3 (33%), 1/2 (50%), 2/3 (66%) and 5/6 (83%) of the 6 volts provided by the power supply.
 (Frequency and duty cycle were confirmed using an oscilloscope.)